 An image copy data set that is not a cabinet copy never contains pages from more than one table space or index space.
 However, using DSNUM ALL in the image copy utility (the default) makes a copy for all of the partitions or data sets of a table space.
-You may override this option by making copies by using DSNUM integer or by using the BMC NGT Copy product DSNUM PART feature and dynamic allocation.
+You may override this option by making copies by using DSNUM integer or by using the BMC AMI Copy for Db2 (BMC AMI Copy) product DSNUM PART feature and dynamic allocation.

 Cabinet copy data set contents

 A cabinet copy contains copies from multiple table or index spaces.
 A cabinet copy may contain DSNUM ALL copies of copies by data set.